typelevel/toolkit/docs/examples.md

 import cats.effect.{IO, IOApp}
 import fs2.{Pipe, Stream}

-/** Define your case class and derive an encoder for it */ case class YourCaseClass(n: String, i: Int) object YourCaseClass {
-  implicit val csvRowEncoder: CsvRowEncoder[YourCaseClass, String] =
-    deriveCsvRowEncoder
-}

 object Helpers {

-  /** This is our helper function that writes a case class as a csv given a
-    * path.
-    */
   def writeCaseClassToCsv[A](
       path: Path
   )(implicit encoder: CsvRowEncoder[A, String]): Pipe[IO, A, Nothing] =
     _.through(encodeUsingFirstHeaders(fullRows = true))
       .through(fs2.text.utf8.encode)
       .through(Files[IO].writeAll(path))
 }

-/** Let's imagine we have a `Book` case class we would like to write to a .csv
-  * file.
-  */
 object WriteBooksToCsv extends IOApp.Simple {
   case class Book(id: Long, name: String, isbn: String) implicit val csvRowEncoder: CsvRowEncoder[Book, String] = deriveCsvRowEncoder